irothschild/stefuna/README.rst

 ---------------

 Stefuna uses a multiprocessing Pool of pre-forked worker processes to run the activity tasks.
-The is a single instance of a Worker class in each worker process.
+There is a single instance of a Server class in the main process and a single instance of a Worker class in each worker process.
 To implement your task, simply create a Worker subclass, override the ``run_task(self, task_token, input_data)`` method and start the